Great St Bernard Pass: In literature

 The Dorrit family crossed from France into Italy in Book Two: Riches of the novel Little Dorrit by Charles Dickens.
 They meet the newly-wed Gowans and the gentlemanly murderer Rigaud, now called Blandois, at the inn after climbing up on mules.
 The novel was published in 1857, but set in the mid 1820s.
 Dickens describes the sites of the pass, and the experience of staying overnight in the inn, having visited it in person.

+Ski resort

+From 1963 to 2010, the Great St Bernard Pass was home to the Super St-Bernard ski resort, which operated three lifts reaching elevations up to 2,770 metres near the Swiss-Italian border.

+The resort opened coinciding with the construction of the Great St Bernard Tunnel, providing year-round access to the historically significant mountain pass.
+Known for its reliable snowfall of 14 metres annually and challenging off-piste terrain, Super St-Bernard became a popular destination for freeriding enthusiasts, with one notable run extending across the border into Italy.
+Despite its reputation for excellent powder skiing, the remote location and extreme weather conditions—including frequent high winds exceeding 60 km/h—contributed to operational challenges and high maintenance costs.

+The resort permanently closed in 2010 following financial difficulties and the inability to fund necessary infrastructure upgrades, becoming one of Switzerland's notable "ghost resorts" that continues to attract ski touring enthusiasts to its abandoned slopes.